ajanet1993/8086/Information seeking/Information Seeking.md

    data from the LCA E-file online system or via the automated fax system.
 Data is available for both systems as separate files.

 ### Interesting Facts
+   The H-1B visa is widely used as a long-term work visa in United States by giving a lengthy initial period of stay for many foreign professionals to work.
+The data related to the numbers of H-1B visas issued allows the Government to focus on working professionals with calibre and talent.

 ### Metadata
    The file consists of 30 columns.
 Some of the columns are Submitted_data, Case_No, Program, Name, Address, Address2, City, State,        Postal_Code, Nbr_Immigrants, Begin_date, End_date, Job_title, Approval_Status, Certified_begin_date, Certified_end_date, Wage_rate_1    and so on.